Abhith-S/Arweave-Bundlr-Storage/README.md

 ```sh
 npm run dev
 ```
-Need some matic in wallet to pay for storage fees.
+Need some matic (0.1 is enough) in wallet to pay for storage fees.